MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02A_Azure Health_bot.md

     ![Text, letter Description automatically generated](./IMAGES/Lab02/L2P9.png)

 1. [] You will be navigated to your new Azure Health Bot instance homepage.
+You may have to enter your username again.

     ![Text Description automatically generated](./IMAGES/Lab02/L2P10.png)